enoldev/espresso-hyperlane-example/espresso-app/README.md

 ## The CounterBidirectional Application

 A modified version of the `Counter.sol` contract that can be used for bidirectional communication.
-The Hyperlane Mailbox is passed in the constructor, so can be used to pass messages **from Rari to Appchain** and **from Appchain to Rari**.
+The Hyperlane Mailbox is passed in the constructor, so it can be used to pass messages **from Rari to Appchain** and **from Appchain to Rari**.

 ### Deploy the Contracts